barbaralba's translation of the new testament

 "It certainly has that reputation."

 It was good.
-Rome had stolen most of their culture and unlike my ancestors, they didn't burn it.
+Rome had stolen most of their culture and unlike my ancestors they didn’t burn all of it.
 They mixed it into what they had.

-Much of it was from the greeks and there they plundered the beginning of a direction in thinking.
-The more I learned, the more I realized there was much too much we didn't know.
+Much of it was from the Greeks and there they plundered the beginning of a direction in thinking.
+The more I learned, the more I realized there was much too much we didn’t know.
+The sum of what we didn’t know overwhelmed the sum of all the great minds that ever were and as far as I could tell, it would be like that a long time.

-"Well, I say we eat, gotta feed the little one.
-Do you have a name yet."
+“Well, I say we better eat to prepare for the big journey.
+And we gotta feed the little one.
+Do you have a name yet.”

 "No, we want to see if it comes to us."

-"You sound like a farmer.
-Let me show you my shop while they prepare dinner."
+“You sound like a farmer.
+Let me show you my shop before we prepare dinner.”

 John Camus took me to his glass shop.
 Doors and windows and lamps in stained glass and lead.